Theory-of-Everything/nii-nvim/CONTRIBUTING.md

    ```

 6. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
    with a clear title and description.
+Make sure to follow the commit messages guidelines in case I dont squash.

 **IMPORTANT**: By submitting a pull request, you agree to allow me to license your work under the terms of the [GPLv3 LICENCE](LICENSE).